pompos02/MetaDriveRLagent/README.md

 ### Setup:
 Assuming you have a terminal with conda support:
-1. Run the setup_env.sh file and then activate the environment with: `conda activate 1stProject4228`
+1. Run the 'setup_env.sh' or the 'setup_env.bat' for windows file and then activate the environment with: `conda activate proj_4228`

 Alternatively, if you prefer to install packages manually:
 1. Install the packages listed in the requirements.txt file